ChristianKurz/REPLTetris.jl/README.md

 # REPLTetris.jl
 This started as an exercise to learn terminal rendering and key-input.
-Rendering is fast as only diffs are rendered.

-Tile-colors, scoring, button-mapping, speed and levels are in accordance to the [Tetris Guideline](http://tetris.wikia.com/wiki/Tetris_Guideline).
+Tile-colors, scoring, button-mapping, speed and levels are in accordance to the [Tetris Guideline][1].
+T-spins and wall kicks are not yet available, but will be added soon.

 This is a screenshot playing in the VSCode REPL: